 “Clinical Supervision: Mastering the 4 Stages of Development” with Robert Taibbi, LCSW

 “Using Deliberate Practice to Enhance Clinical Skill Development” with Tony Rousmaniere, PsyD

 I’m looking forward to this collaboration with other clinicians.
 It’s always good to continuously re-evaluate my own skills and assumptions.
-Also, I decided that 2019 is my year of Intentional Leadership.
+I also decided that 2019 is my year of intentional leadership.

 This year I am one of Kansas City’s LGBT Affirmative Therapist Guild leaders.
 I am helping coordinate continuing education events for local therapists to develop their competencies with sexual and gender minority populations.

 I returned from another week of sex education.
 I took courses titled the Exceptional Sex Therapist (3 days); Resolving Trauma Through Somatic Experiencing, and Sexuality & Culture.
 Surprisingly, my favorite course was Introduction to Tantra.
 Before this course I thought Tanta was having sex for 24 hours at a time, which seemed kind of like a waste of time, honestly.
 I learned, instead, that tantra is a way of experiencing the eroticism in everyday life, sometimes without any specifically sexual encounters.
 Tantra is welcoming inter-connection while maintaining a primary connection with oneself.
 Eroticism bigger than sex—sensory and intellectual pleasure of many types and more of an attitude than particular events.
 Since March 17th, I keep going back to the 8 Principles of Tantra so I will briefly describe them here.